AnwarBasha04/2048_game/README.md

 Game Status Alerts: Alerts players when they win or lose the game through message boxes.

 # Programmed Used
-Python: The primary programming language used for the game logic and interface.
+Python: The primary programming language used for the game logic and interface.<br>
 Tkinter: Python's standard GUI toolkit used to create the game window and interactive elements.